How To Install Synology Surveillance Station

 How To Change the Camera Settings and Record Settings of an IP Camera Connected to a Synology NAS

-In this How To… Guide we are going to walk you through all the camera settings available to you when you add an IP camera to your Synology NAS, this also includes taking you through the record settings of the camera and how to playback any recordings you make, so lets start were we left off in our previous guide with the IP camera window open on your NAS and an IP camera added:
+In this How To… Guide we are going to walk you through all the camera settings available to you when you add an IP camera to your Synology NAS, this also includes taking you through the record settings of the camera and how to any recordings you make, so lets start were we left off in our previous guide with the IP camera window open on your NAS and an IP camera added:

 Step 1: Click the drop-down arrow at the right side of the IP camera window to see the default settings of the camera including where the camera is recording to